Culpeper Sports Complex

-(intersection of Jonas Road & Greens Corner Road in Culpeper VA)
+(intersection of Rt.
+29 & Greens Corner Road in Culpeper VA)

-Culpeper Sports Complex is located just a few minutes away from downtown Culpeper at the junction of Route 29 and local Route 666 (Greens Corner Road) and just behind Eastern View High School, making it remarkably accessible to local businesses, other counties and local residents.
+Culpeper Sports Complex is located just a few minutes away from downtown Culpeper at the junction of Route 29 and local Route 666 (Greens Corner Road) making it remarkably accessible to local residents, businesses and surrounding counties.

-During the year, you’ll notice other activities being played at the parks such as Ultimate Frisbee, kite flying, youth rugby and various recreation classes offered through the department.
-The park receives over 80,000 visitors per year.
+During the year, you’ll notice other activities being played at the parks such as Ultimate Frisbee, kite flying, youth rugby, horseshoe pitching, walkers and runners, bird watching and more.

 The Culpeper Sports Complex offers the following amenities:

 • Six soccer fields

 • Two girls softball fields

 • One youth baseball field

 • Conner’s Trail – a 2.24 miles of multi-use trail, partially ADA accessible